artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 **Goal and Purpose:**

-For this project I had to run a comprehensive annual organizational health/company culture analysis that seeks to determine staff sentiment towards the company, company culture, and whether the company is achieving their stated objectives.
+For this project I had to run a comprehensive annual organizational health/company culture analysis that seeks to determine staff sentiment towards the company, their supervisors, and whether employees believe the company is achieving their stated objectives.
 In this report, I examine and analyze staff culture and sentiment over time and through demographic lines to get a more holisitic view of our staff and how they are feeling.

 **Context:**